lfost42/aline-cicd/README.md

 1. Create a .env file and add values to each global variable listed in the env file.
 2. Create an `Aline Financial` parent folder.
 3. Clone all [Aline Financial](https://git1.smoothstack.com/instructors/leandro-yabut/aline-financial) repos into parent folder.
-4. Clone the develop branch in [Aline DevOps](https://git1.smoothstack.com/cohorts/2022/organizations/cyber-cumulus/lynda-foster/aline-devops/-/tree/develop) and move the following files into parent Aline Financial folder.
+4. Clone the develop branch in [Aline DevOps](https://git1.smoothstack.com/cohorts/2022/organizations/cyber-cumulus/lynda-foster/aline-devops/-/tree/develop) and move the following files from this repo's `1 Local Docker` folder to the parent Aline Financial folder.
 `Dockerfile.maven`
 `Dockerfile.node`
 `docker-compose.yml`
 `setup.py`
+`.env` (the one you created in step 1)
 5. run `setup.py`:
 - `py setup.py` or `python3 setup.py`
 6. run `docker-compose.yml`